-General fund reserves were approximately \$619.7 million at the end of Fiscal Year 2013, approximately 11.0 percent of Fiscal Year 2013 recurring appropriations, after accounting for a \$31.7 contingent liability established in the Fiscal Year 2013 General Fund financial statements for potential charges related to unreconciled cash transactions.
+General fund reserves were approximately \$651.4 million at the end of Fiscal Year 2013, approximately 11.5 percent of Fiscal Year 2013 recurring appropriations, after accounting for the \$31.7 million contingent liability established in the Fiscal Year 2013 General Fund financial statements for potential charges related to unreconciled cash transactions.
 This balance also includes a \$20 million contingent appropriation related to Special Education funding Maintenance of Effort.